RMT Posture Correction: Stand Tall for Better Health

 The most common cause of bad posture is prolonged sitting, which is a very relatable cause for most but is easily forgotten about due to focusing on the tasks at hand.

-But there is also others who are susceptible to the negative effects of poor posture:
+But there are also others who are susceptible to the negative effects of poor posture:

 Children and teenagers are at risk as they spend more time hunched over digital devices, carrying heavy backpacks, and sitting for long periods at school